– Alliance Defending Freedom attorneys representing Colorado web designer Lorie Smith and her studio, 303 Creative

 Wednesday in an appeal

 of a federal district court’s order that upheld a state law provision gagging creative professionals from talking about their beliefs when explaining their business decisions.
 The September 2019 order finalized a May ruling and added to a previous decision that allows Colorado officials to force Smith to design and publish websites promoting messages or causes that conflict with her beliefs.

 In the May ruling in 303 Creative v.
 Elenis

-, the court said that it ruled as it did because it “assumes the constitutionality” of the Colorado law.
-Other courts have recently found otherwise regarding similar laws in Minnesota
+, the district court said that it ruled as it did because it “assumes the constitutionality” of the Colorado law.
+Other courts have recently found otherwise about similar laws in Minnesota

 .Alliance Defending Freedom is an alliance-building, non-profit legal organization that advocates for the right of people to freely live out their faith.